CurveBending/CurveBending.github.io/_posts/2025-03-25-Scaling Carbon Removal.md

 ---
 layout: post
-title:  "Scaling Carbon Removal: Bridging the Gap Between Supply and Demand"
+title:  "Carbon Removal at Scale: Bridging the Gap Between Supply and Demand"
 date:   2025-03-25T00:00:00-00:00
 author: Cece
 categories: Climate-Solutions
 tags: Industry
 ---

 Meeting global climate targets will require not only scaling the decarbonization technologies but also increasing the amount of carbon removal from the atmosphere.
 Simply put, we need to develop carbon-negative solutions in addition to carbon-neutral solutions.
 According to the Intergovernmental Panel on Climate Change (IPCC), we've already burned through over 80% of our carbon budget for the 1.5°C target in the last decade.
-To keep us on track, between [7-9 gigatons of CO₂](https://www.stateofcdr.org/) need to be removed annually by 2050, compared to the current carbon removal rate of around two gigatons per year.
+To keep us on track, [close to nine gigatons of CO₂](https://www.stateofcdr.org/) need to be removed annually by 2050 in the average case, compared to the current carbon removal rate of around two gigatons per year.

 Decarbonization through scaling green electrons and green molecules starts to look insufficient for several critical reasons: